-This medicine is not likely to affect your ability to drive or to use any tools or machines.
+This medicine has a low likelihood of affecting your ability to drive or use machines.
 However, side effects such as dizziness and visual disturbances may uncommonly occur (see section 4).
 If affected, you should not drive or use machines.

+This medicine contains sucrose

-Guardium Acid Reflux Control 20 mg gastro-resistant tablets contains sucrose and lactose monohydrate This medicine contains sugar spheres, which contain sucrose, a type of sugar.
-Please be aware that this medicine also contains a small amount of lactose.
-If you have been told by your doctor that you have an intolerance to some sugars or to lactose. contact your doctor before taking this medicine
+This medicine contains sugar spheres, which contain sucrose, a type of sugar.
+If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicine.

+This medicine contains benzoic acid

+This medicine contains 0.0018 mg benzoic acid in each capsule.

+This medicine contains less than 1 mmol sodium (23 mg) per capsule, that is to say essentially 'sodium-free'.

-3. How to take Guardium Acid Reflux Control 20 mg gastro-resistant tablets Always take this medicine exactly as described in this leaflet or as your doctor or pharmacist have told you.
+3. How to take this medicine

+Always take this medicine exactly as described in this leaflet or as your doctor or pharmacist have told you.
 Check with your doctor or pharmacist if you are not sure.

 How much to take